 As you can see the difference between a commuter car and one for pleasure is that basically the commuter car is one you use every day to drive to work and back or school and back while a pleasure car is only used occasionally for like during the weekend or on for fun every now and then but not driven on a regular basis.

-For example if you have a VW Jetta that you use for work and/or drive your kids to school and do your errands in this would be your commuter car.
-If you then had a Porsche that you used for weekend drives or every now and then for a leisurely drive up the coast, to the beach, etc this would be considered a pleasure vehicle.
+For example, if you have a VW Jetta that you use for work and/or drive your kids to school and do your errands in this would be your commuter car.
+If you then had a Porsche that you used for weekend drives or every now and then for a leisurely drive up the coast, to the beach and trips of this nature, then this would be considered a pleasure vehicle.